 Your cat may become less playful as he ages and spend more time sleeping.

-Weight loss is quite common in older cats, this should never be put down to just ageing, there is always a cause of weight loss, which should be investigated.
+Weight loss is quite common in older cats, this should never be put down to just aging, there is always a cause of weight loss, which should be investigated.
 Common causes include diabetes, hyperthyroidism, kidney disease and cancer, which are all common diseases which can affect middle-aged to older cats.

 Arthritis is a common disease which can creep up on older cats.
 This occurs when the joints degenerate.
 Symptoms include limping, reluctance to put weight on one leg, stiffness, particularly when waking and reluctance to jump.